-The state may employ a debt collection company to collect delinquent taxes.
+The state may employ a liability collection company to collect delinquent taxes.
 It is important to verify the identity of such a company upon contact, prior to providing any personal information.
 If a collection agency is given your account, any fees associated with their involvement may be added to your total liability.

 If you are assessed by the state as having a tax deficiency, a tax lien may be filed against your property.
 This secures the state’s interests and enables future collection actions.
-A lien can affect your ability to engage in property-related transactions, and can affect credit ratings due to its nature as a public record.
+A lien can affect your ability to engage in property-related transactions and can affect credit ratings due to its nature as a public record.

 Wage Garnishments and Offsets